francisfan0/424final/README.md

 - Truncated representations of input operands
 - Results from the selected algorithm(s)
-- Whether results match (either directly or via small-size verification)
+- Result correctness
-- Timing for each algorithm and the calculated speedup
+- Average execution time for each algorithm and the calculated speedup

 **Example output with all algorithms:**